LennaHammer/English/EVP/out/words_adjective.md

 ## 937. crucial ## adjective
 /ˈkruː.ʃəl/
 [B2]extremely important or necessary
-- a crucial decision/question
+- a crucial `decision/question`
-- Her work has been crucial to the project's success.
+- Her work has been crucial `to` the project's success.
-- It is crucial that the problem is tackled immediately.
+- It is crucial `that` the problem is tackled immediately.

 ## 938. current ## adjective
 /ˈkɜr.ənt/
 [B2]happening or existing now
 - Is that your current address?
 - Have you seen the current issue of Vogue magazine?
-- The word "thou" is no longer in current use.
+- The word "thou" is no longer `in` current `use`.

 ## 939. dairy ## adjective
 /ˈder.i/
 [B2]relating to milk or products made using milk
-- dairy products
+- dairy `products`

 ## 940. damp ## adjective
 /dæmp/